-On the other hand, in search of an improved theory of gravitation, attempts for a geometrical unification of gravity with other interactions have begun by using higher dimensions beyond our conventional four--dimensional ($4D$) space--time.
-After Nordstr{\o}m~\cite{Nordstrom:1914}, who was the first established a unified theory based on extra dimensions, Kaluza~\cite{Kaluza:1921} and Klein~\cite{Klein:1926} built a five--dimensional ($5D$) version of general relativity (GR) in which electrodynamics rises from an extra fifth dimension.
-After that, an intensive amount of works have been focused on this regard either via different mechanism for compactification of extra dimension or generalizing it to non--compact scenarios~\cite{Overduin:1998pn} such as the space--time--matter (STM) or induced--matter (IM) theories \cite{Wesson:1999}, \cite{Wesson:2006} and the Brane World scenarios~\cite{Pavsic:2001qh}.
+Since, the most successful unifying theories such as string theory and M--theory work in higher dimensional space--time~\cite{Pavsic:2001qh}, in this work similar to the idea of IM theory, we try to find a geometrical origin, based on the fifth dimension, for dark energy.
 The significant of the IM theories is that inducing $5D$ field equations without matter sources leads to the $4D$ field equations with matter sources.
-In another word, the matter sources of $4D$ space--times can be viewed as a manifestation of extra dimensions.
+In another word, the matter sources of $4D$ space--times can be viewed as a manifestation of extra dimensions~\cite{Wesson:1999}--~\cite{Wesson:2014raa}.

-In this work, we follow the approach of the IM theory for a non--vacuum $5D$ version of GR and propose a model in which, neither the baryonic nor dark matter, but just only dark energy is considered as an effect of existence of the fifth dimension.
+But, here we consider a non--vacuum $5D$ version of general relativity (GR) and propose a model in which, neither the baryonic nor dark matter, but just only dark energy is considered as an effect of existence of the fifth dimension.
 We employ a generalized $5D$ Friedmann--Lema\^{\i}tre--Robertson--Walker (FLRW) type metric for the model and investigate its cosmological implications.